craftsmenlabs/gareth-jvm/README.md

 #### Experiment

 The experiments describes the assumptions somebody has when they have certain functionality build.
-For example a certain functionality is build is build to reduce failed logins.
+For example a certain functionality is build to reduce failed logins.
 (The why) Within a experiment you can describe this in a structured manner.

 ```